 Mark and Luke Graham are hoping the film Broke will raise awareness and aid addicts seek help.

 "The reason by I made the movie is because there were individuals in my life that were going through these concerns along with those in the public eye," Luke stated.

 "I think it is an illness to develop an awareness for."

-The film, with short lived looks of Mark Graham in action, is about a league superstar with gambling and alcohol addictions who spend most of his time by drinking, trying new online betting system schemes and throwing away his money.
+The film, with short lived looks of Mark Graham in action, is about a league superstar with gambling and alcohol addictions who spend most of his time by drinking, playing free casino slots, and throwing away his money.
 And while it's not a biopic, there is reality behind the fiction.

 The story is influenced by the life of former Bulldogs forward Ryan Tandy, who was banned from the NRL for match-fixing.

 Tandy was banned for life and in 2014 was found dead from an evident drug overdose.

 But meeting the headlines more recently is Kiwis five-eighth Kieran Foran, who is said to have actually dropped $75,000 in a two-hour gambling binge.

 "All sports people that live for the minute, they have that devil might care ... that risk.
 One hundred percent danger for one hundred percent reward," stated Mark.